-NIMH does not intend to provide specific medical advice on our website, but rather to help visitors better understand mental illnesses.
-Consult with a qualified health care provider for diagnosis, treatment, and answers to your personal questions.
+As a federal research agency, NIMH does not provide specific medical advice.
+Please consult with a qualified health care provider for diagnosis, treatment, and answers to your medical questions.

-For all mental health-related questions, requests for copies of publications, and inquiries concerning NIMH research, policies, and priorities, please contact a health information specialist at the NIMH Information Resource Center.
+For questions related to mental health research, requests for copies of publications, and inquiries concerning NIMH research, policies, and priorities, please contact the NIMH Information Resource Center at 1-866-615-6464 or firstname.lastname@example.org.

 Linking Policy and Disclaimer of Endorsement

-Material on the NIMH website may include hyperlinks to information created and maintained by other public and private organizations and persons.
-NIMH provides these links solely for our users' information and convenience.
-These references are not intended to reflect the opinion of NIMH, NIH, HHS, the U.S. Government, or its officers or employees concerning the significance, priority, or importance to be given the referenced entity, product, service, or organization.
-Such references are not an official or personal endorsement of any product, person, or service, and may not be quoted or reproduced in a way that implies NIMH endorsement or approval of any product, person, or service.
+NIMH does not endorse or recommend any commercial products or services on our website.
+We may include links to websites created and maintained by other public and private organizations.
+These references are not an official endorsement and may not be quoted or reproduced in a way that implies NIMH endorsement or approval of any product, person, or service.

 NIMH does not endorse links on other organization’s websites, and we do not endorse the views they express or the products/services they offer.

 NIMH cannot authorize the use of copyrighted materials contained in linked websites.
-Users must request such authorization from the sponsor of the linked website.
-Individuals who provide comments are responsible for the copyright of the text they provide.
+You must request permission to use these materials from the owner of that website.

-NIMH does not guarantee that outside websites comply with Section 508 (Accessibility Requirements) of the Rehabilitation Act.
+NIMH cannot guarantee that outside websites comply with Section 508 (accessibility requirements) of the Rehabilitation Act of 1973.

 Information and Publications

-- Do not use NIMH content for advertising or endorsement purposes.
-NIMH does not endorse or recommend any commercial products, processes, or services.
+- Do not use NIMH publications to advertise or endorse commercial products, processes, or services.

-- Do not use NIMH content in a manner that may give the appearance of NIMH providing specific medical advice, treatment recommendations, or referrals.
+- Do not use NIMH publications to give the appearance of providing specific medical advice, treatment recommendations, or referrals.

-If you have questions regarding these guidelines and use of NIMH content, please contact the NIMH Information Center at 1-866-615-6464 or firstname.lastname@example.org.
+If you have questions regarding these guidelines and the use of NIMH content, please get in touch with the NIMH Information Resource Center at 1-866-615-6464 or email@example.com.

-Where commenting on social media is supported on this or any other websites owned or administered by the NIMH, NIMH encourages you to share your thoughts as they relate to the topic being discussed.
+We encourage you to share your thoughts, as they relate to the topic being discussed, on our social media channels.
 NIMH reviews and posts comments according to the guidelines below.

-The views expressed in comments reflect those of the author and do not necessarily reflect the official views of the NIMH, NIH, HHS, or the U.S. Government.
+The views expressed in comments reflect those of the author and do not necessarily reflect the official views of NIMH, the National Institutes of Health, the U.S. Department of Health and Human Services, or the federal government.

 The NIMH comment guidelines are designed to encourage respectful and constructive dialogue.
 Comments that include the following are prohibited: